Paris Tickets

 Most visitors look at the sculpture courts only from ground level and miss the upper walkways.
 Also, don’t assume Richelieu is a quick add-on; the distances are long, and backtracking wastes more time than expected.

-Best tickets to experience Richelieu Wing
+Best tickets to experience the Richelieu Wing

 Ticket typeWhy choose it